flightstats/hub/README.md

 ## access control

-If a hub installation sets hub property `hub.protect.channels` to `true`, normal users of the system will not be able to change a channel in a way that could cause data loss.
+If admins set hub property `hub.protect.channels` to `true`, normal users of the system will not be able to change a channel in a way that could cause data loss.
-If `hub.protect.channels` is `false`, users can optionally set `protect` on a channel.
+If `hub.protect.channels` is `false`, end users can optionally set `protect` on specific channels.

 If `protect` is true:
 * `storage` can only be changed to `BOTH`